 Telling your partner before having sex helps to protect you medically, legally, and ethically.
 When a partner knows you have HIV, it often affects the decisions they make about safer sex.
 If they find out after sex, they may feel upset that they weren't told and try to pursue legal action against you.
 The laws about this issue are different in each state.
 Many states require people with HIV to disclose their HIV status before sex and penalize those who don't.
-To learn about the specifics of the laws about HIV in South Dakota check out the website listed below.
+To learn about the specifics of the laws about HIV in South Dakota see South Dakota Codified laws (SDCL) 22-18-31 (below), 22-18-33 Informed consent of person exposed to HIV an affirmative defense, and 22-18-34 Actual transmission of HIV not required for criminal exposure.